Te Aroha spa town history

-Te Aroha mineral spas, in Te Aroha Domain, are the perfect place to relax if you’re winding down from cycling the Hauraki Rail Trail, exploring Mt Te Aroha, or playing a round of golf at Te Aroha Golf Club.
-There is also a foot pool in the domain for free public use.
+Te Aroha Mineral Spas, in Te Aroha Domain, are the perfect place to relax if you’re winding down from cycling the Hauraki Rail Trail, exploring Mt Te Aroha, or playing a round of golf at Te Aroha Golf Club.

 Te Aroha Mineral Spas offer a range of luxurious experiences.
 The mineral salts in the natural spring water are therapeutic, and you can bathe in several sizes of traditional wooden tubs.
 Other experiences include romance packages, massages and beauty therapy treatments.

 Built on the site of the original pools and next to Te Aroha Mineral Spas, Te Aroha Leisure Pools have a large public heated pool, outdoor spa pool, restored Edwardian geothermal bathhouse, and a toddler pool.
 The natural outdoor setting will put your mind at ease and soothe your spirit as the hot water washes away your aches and pains.